2021 Apple MacBook Pro 14 Review

 Thanks to these upgrades, MacBook Pro 14 users can enjoy even crisper and sharper images.

-MacBook Pro 14 Review: Performace
+MacBook Pro 14 Review: Performance

 As mentioned above, the latest MacBook Pro models are powered by Apple M1 Pro and M1 Max processors.

 While the M1 Pro is considered a mid-tier CPU, it is considerably faster than its M1 chip predecessor.
 But it is the M1 Max that’s regarded as the most powerful chip.
 Thanks to 10 CPU cores, up to 32 GPU cores, and a 16-core Neural Engine, M1 Max runs twice as fast as its M1 Pro counterpart.
-In addition, M1 Max comes with a dedicated media engine for decode and two for encode.
+In addition, M1 Max comes with a dedicated media engine for decoding and two for encoding.
 As a result, the processor allows up to two times faster video encoding.
 And thanks to the two ProRes accelerators, the new Macbook Pro 14 offers even higher multistream performance.